Kadhja Bonet

+self-released her debut EP, The Visitor EP (2015), and in 2016 she re-released it as an album under Fat Possum Records and Fresh Selects, which received critical appraisal.
+Her second album, Childqueen (2018), charted in US Billboards Independent Albums and Heatseekers Albums.
+The same year, she released her second EP, Childqueen Outtakes (2018).
+Her third EP, California Holiday (2022), was released.
+She also collaborated with many musicians.

 Early life

-Bonet grew up in Los Angeles, California, as the middle child of seven siblings and studied classical music from an early age, playing the violin.
-Her father, Allen Bonet, was an opera singer and her mother also a musician.
+Bonet grew up in Los Angeles, California, to Allen Bonet, an opera singer of African-American heritage from Texas, and Deborah Church, a musician.
+She is the middle child of seven siblings and studied classical music from an early age, playing the violin.
 She taught herself guitar and other instruments.
-The actress Lisa Bonet is her half-sister.
+Her half-sister is actress Lisa Bonet through her father.

 Career

-Bonet's debut, the single "Tears for Lamont" was produced by Itai Shapira and released in 2014.
+Bonet's debut, the single "Tears for Lamont", was produced by Itai Shapira and released in 2014.
 Later that year, while participating in the Red Bull Music Academy program in Tokyo, she collaborated on and released "Late Night Munchies."

 The mini album The Visitor EP was first self-released in September 2015, then re-released with new bonus tracks under the name The Visitor in October 2016, as a partnership between two independent record labels, Fat Possum Records and Fresh Selects, receiving critical praise and extensive radio air play.

 Her second album, Childqueen, written while touring abroad, was released on June 8, 2018.

 She has also appeared on albums from other musicians, including Anderson .Paak, SiR, Bonobo, Khruangbin, Free Nationals, and more.

-Critical reaction
+Critical reception

 Bonet's music has been described as psychedelic soul while, for other critics, it "amalgamates folk, jazz and soul," or evokes "Billie Holiday, whisky, and 1940s Disney" in a "genre-defying" way.

 Clash magazine wrote that her second album "places Kadhja Bonet in a league of her own."
 The single "Delphine" from the album was described as "spellbinding" and the album itself as "proof of her idiosyncratic genius."